 The Equity Shares being issued shall be subject to the provisions of the Companies Act, 2013 and our Memorandum and Articles of Association and shall rank pari-passu in all respects with the existing Equity Shares of our Company including in respect of the right to receive dividends and other corporate benefits, if any, declared by us after the date of Allotment.
-For further details, please refer to Section titled "Description of Equity Shares and terms of the Articles of Association" beginning on Page No. 279 of the Draft Red Herring Prospectus.
+For further details, please refer to Section titled "Description of Equity Shares and terms of the Articles of Association" beginning on Page No. 282 of this Prospectus.